 G-30.
 Printed Books since 1800: Description & Analysis

-Note on the differences between the “Printed Books: Description & Analysis” courses and "Introduction to the Principles of Bibliographical Description"
+Note on the differences between the “Printed Books: Description & Analysis” courses (G-20 and G-30) and Introduction to the Principles of Bibliographical Description (G-10)

-Introduction to the Principles of Bibliographical Description (G-10) covers much the same ground as the “Printed Book” courses.
-The differences are basically these: G-10 focuses more intensively on format and collation and on the rigorous description of hand- and machine-press period books through laboratory sessions and homework; it also emphasizes self-study of terminology and the physical book through “museum” sessions.
-The Printed Books courses are intended for collectors, booksellers, librarians, educators, and others who seek an introduction to the identification and description of printed books—presented in a more traditional, interactive seminar setting—but who do not wish to spend an extended amount of time on the study of format and collational formulas.
-Students in all courses, however, benefit from close, extended contact with Rare Book School’s renowned study collections of books, bindings, and related artifacts.
+In the “Printed Books” courses, Gaskell serves as the principal text.
+G-20 and G-30 are intended for collectors, booksellers, librarians, educators, and others who seek an introduction to the physical features of printed books—presented in a more traditional, interactive seminar setting—but who do not wish to spend an extended amount of time on the study of format and collational formulas.
+Students in all three courses enjoy intensive contact with Rare Book School’s renowned study collections of books, bindings, and related artifacts.

 If you anticipate the need to produce bibliographical descriptions of your own, including accurate collational formulas, you may find G-10 more suited to your needs.
-If a broader overview would better suit your career plans or personal interests, then either of the Printed Books courses would be a good fit.
-Because of the overlap in course content, Rare Book School discourages students from applying to a Printed Books course and G-10 in the same year; however, students who complete either of the Printed Books courses are welcome to apply to G-10 in subsequent years, but not vice versa.
-Students who take G-10 will find themselves better prepared for the Advanced Descriptive Bibliography course.
+If a broader overview would better suit your career plans or personal interests, then either of the “Printed Books” courses would be a good fit.
+Because of the overlap in course content, Rare Book School discourages students from applying to a “Printed Books” course and G-10 in the same year; however, students who complete either of the Printed Books courses are welcome to apply to G-10 in subsequent years, but not vice versa.
+Students who take G-10 will find themselves better prepared for the Advanced Descriptive Bibliography course (G-50).